zeruniverse/CryptoStego/README.md

 + `pass` specifies the password for retrieving the message. (default value is '')
 + `mode` an integer specifies the steganography mode.
 [0-5]
   + `0` -> LSB mode (default), result image looks identical to original image.
-  + `1`, `2` -> fast Fourier mode, result image looks almost identical to original image.
-Mode `1` stores 19 copies of information and is stable under compression ratio `0.1`.
-But Mode `1` has very low data capacity.
-  + `3` -> fast Fourier mode, result image looks like images with distortion.
-  + `4`, `5` -> fast Fourier mode, high robustness with bad secrecy.
-Result image looks very different from original one
+  + `1` - `5` -> DCT mode, higher value means better robustness to compression but the image looks more different from the original one.
   + Generally, if you don't need image compression robustness, use mode `0`, otherwise, mode `2` and `3` are recommended.

 + Return value is either `null` or `1`, `null` stands for `fail` and `1` stands for `success`.